Tubaleviao/Tubaleviao/README.md

 ### Hello, I'm Alvaro 😁

+I'm a Full Stack Developer with over 6 years of experience developing solutions for a variety of clients and business domains.
+Passionate about new technologies and experienced on migrating data over modern databases.
+Strong skills and education in Node.js, MongoDB, Angular and React.

 - I’m currently:
   - 🤓 Working on my first app TubaPlayer and Billy, my robot.
   - 🌱 Learning Angular, React and React Native.